danigiri/docker-eureka/readme.md

 * Pull images locally once downloaded
 * Docker build on the fly
 * Add a new Application on Eureka service discovery
-* Use Mesos MArathon to orquestrate
+* Use Mesos Marathon to orquestrate

 Please, to execute, do ./script/test